 I knew that sooner or later I would want to work with animals, and at that point it was a good time for me to at least get certified in it.

-Did you know right away that you wanted to work with canines, or did you consider other non-clinical paths?
+Did you know right away that you wanted to work with dogs, or did you consider other non-clinical paths?

 I always liked teaching and educating other people.
 During undergrad, I worked as an anatomy mentor and really enjoyed it.
 Therefore, at one time, I thought about going into academia.
 I switched one of my clinical rotations in PT school to a research rotation at my university, working for two months with one of our faculty members in their research project.
 It was a tremendous experience and, if nothing else, really improved my ability to effectively read research articles.
 But I realized afterwards that academia wasn’t a good fit for me.